FAQ

 How does Calendar sync work?

-When enabled for a person, Cakeday uses EventKit to create a recurring annual all-day event in the system Calendar.
-The app also provides Auto Sync, Sync Now, failed-sync retry, and Remove All Events controls.
-Later edits are reflected automatically, and future sync runs can recover the Cakeday calendar or missing events if they were removed externally.
+When enabled for a person, Cakeday uses EventKit to create managed all-day birthday events in a Cakeday calendar.
+The app also provides Auto Sync, Sync Now, failed-sync retry, cleanup, and Remove All Events controls.
+Later edits are synced to matching events when sync runs.
+See System Calendar Sync for details.

 How is the Ascendant (Rising Sign) calculated?